 A drug information system (DIS) enables authorized users to access, manage, share and safeguard patients' medication histories.
 A DIS can reduce prescription errors resulting in fewer adverse drug events (such as drug-to-drug interactions) and reduced hospitalizations.
 A DIS can also reduce prescription drug abuse and improve patients' compliance with their medications.
 Pharmacists are more productive because a DIS reduces the need to call doctors with questions about hand-written prescriptions.

 Infoway's goal is to have all Canadians' drug dispensing profiles stored in jurisdictional drug information repositories and available to authorized clinicians.
-As of September 30, 2014, this had been achieved for 62 per cent of Canadians.
-By 2014, there were 35,000 estimated users of DIS, triple the estimated 10,000 users in 2006.
+As of June 30, 2017, this had been achieved for 72 per cent of Canadians.
+By 2016, there were 55,000 estimated users of DIS, more than 5 times the estimated 10,000 users in 2006.